Bifurcations and nonlinear dynamics of the follower force model for active filaments: Discussion

 The follower force model can also be extended to describe more organised collections of MTs, such as the axoneme within cilia.
-Indeed, the dynamics exhibited by the basic follower force model studied in this paper is already qualitatively similar to that observed for cilia.
+While the follower force does not replicate the shear-driven actuation in cilia, the dynamics exhibited by the basic follower force model studied in this paper is qualitatively similar to that observed for cilia.
 Nodal cilia that play a vital role in symmetry breaking during embryogenesis undergo tilted whirling, pumping fluid unidirectionally \cite{Nonaka1998RandomizationProtein,SmithFluidCilia,Smith2011MathematicalCilia}.
 Motile cilia elsewhere, such as respiratory cilia which use this motion to transport mucus in the lungs \cite{Chilvers2000AnalysisMethods}, typically perform planar beating.
-Consequently, some studies employ a follower force model to explore ciliary motion, for instance cilia coordination of spherical surfaces \cite{Westwood2021CoordinatedSurfaces}, or the effect of fluid rheology on the pumping ability of cilia \cite{Wang2023Generalized-NewtonianFilament,Link2023EffectFilament}.
-Recent studies have incorporated the follower force model into an axoneme-like configuration of filaments, where equal and opposite follower forces are exerted on eighbouring filaments \cite{Bayly2016SteadyFlagella,Woodhams2022GenerationModels} to demonstrate that cilia oscillations can be driven by instabilities similar to those studied in this paper.
-This provides an alternative picture of cilia actuation instead of the prevailing view of active dynein force regulation based on the geometric clutch hypothesis \cite{Lindemann1994AActivation,Lindemann1994AFlagella,Lindemann2002GeometricBeat}, local curvature of the axoneme \cite{Sartori2016DynamicFlagella,Gallagher2023AxonemalModulation,Dillon2000AnBeating,Dillon2003MathematicalMotility,Dillon2007FluidBeating}, or via other feedback mechanisms \cite{Chakrabarti2019SpontaneousMicrofilaments,Chakrabarti2021ACilia,Chakrabarti2022ACilia,Han2018SpontaneousCilia,Woodhams2022GenerationModels}.
+Consequently, some studies employ a follower force model as a surrogate model to examine related ciliary motions, for instance coordination on spherical surfaces \cite{Westwood2021CoordinatedSurfaces}, or the effect of fluid rheology on the pumping ability of cilia \cite{Wang2023Generalized-NewtonianFilament,Link2023EffectFilament}.
+Recent studies have incorporated the follower force model into an axoneme-like configuration of filaments, where equal and opposite follower forces are exerted on neighbouring filaments \cite{Bayly2016SteadyFlagella,Woodhams2022GenerationModels} to demonstrate that oscillations can arise by instabilities similar to those studied in this paper.
+This provides an additional mechanism for cilia actuation alongside active dynein force regulation based on the geometric clutch hypothesis \cite{Lindemann1994AActivation,Lindemann1994AFlagella,Lindemann2002GeometricBeat}, local curvature of the axoneme \cite{Sartori2016DynamicFlagella,Gallagher2023AxonemalModulation,Dillon2000AnBeating,Dillon2003MathematicalMotility,Dillon2007FluidBeating}, or via other feedback mechanisms \cite{Chakrabarti2019SpontaneousMicrofilaments,Chakrabarti2021ACilia,Chakrabarti2022ACilia,Han2018SpontaneousCilia,Woodhams2022GenerationModels}.
 A comparison between the bifurcations that arise in these different models could provide insight into the actuation process of cilia.
 In particular, applying the computational tools employed in this paper to models with different regulatory feedback loops, or indeed with no such feedback mechanism, will help to uncover whether active feedback between axoneme geometry and motor activity is required to reproduce experimental results.
 This important direction, as well as the more fundamental studies of follower force model variants will be the focus of our future work.